When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The Razr 50 Ultra continues Moto’s habit of fitting its foldables with chipsets that aren’t quite top-tier – but still have more than enough oomph to still be considered a flagship.
 There’s a Snapdragon 8S Gen 3 running the show here, paired with 12GB of RAM and either 256 or 512GB of on-board storage.

-A week of regular use will reveal how well the Razr 50 Ultra’s 4000mAh battery holds up between charges.
-That’s 200mAh more than you got in the Razr 40 Ultra, and the chipset should be more efficient to boot, so I’m betting 24 hours should be easily achievable.
-That’s largely down to the cover screen saving me from opening the phone for a considerable number of apps I use on the regular.
+After several weeks of regular use, the Razr 50 Ultra’s 4000mAh battery held up very well between charges.
+That’s not a huge surprise, given there’s 200mAh more capacity than you got from the Razr 40 Ultra, and the chipset is more efficient to boot.
+With the cover screen saving me from opening the phone for a considerable number of my most-used apps, I regularly ended the day with 30% remaining; only heavy gaming or lots of camera use made me plug in before the end of the day.

 Motorola still includes a rapid charging power brick in the box, which can refuel the phone at its maximum 45W and even supply more demanding hardware with 68W.
-Wireless charging also makes the cut.
+Wireless charging also makes the cut here.

-It’s early days, but the Razr 50 Ultra seems to have doubled down on everything that made the previous generation such a great flip phone.
-The cover screen is even larger and more usable, water resistance is now class-leading, and the new camera hardware seems capable enough at first glance.
+The Razr 50 Ultra has doubled down on everything that made the previous generation such a great flip phone.
+The cover screen is even larger and more usable, water resistance is now class-leading, and the new camera hardware is very capable – although image processing still isn’t quite as consistent as some rival clamshells.

 Motorola Razr 50 Ultra technical specifications